dionach/pwdumpstats/README.md

 ## Usage

 pwdumpstats will try and find John's pot file (which contains the cracked passwords) by looking in the `$JOHN` environment variable.
 If this isn't set, you can manually pass the pot file to it with `--pot`.
+It also supports pot files in from hashcat, and potentially other tools as long as they use the same formatting.

 ```
 usage: pwdumpstats.py [options] <pwdumpfile>